seL4/docs/processes/rfc-process.md

 Explain the change or feature as you would to the maintainers of the seL4 ecosystem.

-This section should provide sufficent technical detail to guide any related implementation and ongoing maintenance.
+This section should provide sufficient technical detail to guide any related implementation and ongoing maintenance.

 This section should clearly describe how this change will interact with the existing ecosystem, describe particular complex examples that may complicate the implementation, and describe how the implementation should support the examples in the previous section.